billz-2/Billz-Desktop-Updater/README.md

 3. Run this commands on app's path:
   - flutter build windows
   - flutter pub run msix:create
-  After successfully msix file generated create new release on GitHub or update old one Voila!
+  After successfully msix file generated create new release on GitHub or update old one.
+\nVoila!
 It should check and update new version